ucdavis/hpccf-docs/docs/general/access.md

 `$ ls -al .ssh`

 This command will list down the key pair.
-There should be two files; the privat key-  id_rsa and the public key - id_rsa.pub
+There should be two files; the private key-  id_rsa and the public key - id_rsa.pub

 ## X11 Forwarding

 Some software has a Graphical User Interface (GUI), and so requires X11 to be enabled.
-X11 forwarding allows an application on a remote server (in this case, Franklin) to render its GUI on a local system (your computer).
+X11 forwarding allows an application on a remote server to render its GUI on a local system (your computer).
-How this is enabled depends on the operating system the computer you are using to access Franklin is running.
+How this is enabled depends on the operating system the computer you are using to access the HPC cluster is running.

 ### Linux